LinaNoor-AGI/noor-research/README.md

 **Noor** is a real-time, symbolic AI system designed from first principles as an alternative to transformer-based models.
 It does **not** operate as a subsymbolic prediction engine like GPT or BERT.
 Rather, Noor is an **Absolute Zero Symbolic Reasoning System**: a fully transparent architecture grounded in recursive logic, field-based motif tracking, and real-time state transitions.

-Noor's architecture draws from the foundational work outlined in [*Symbolic Task Decomposition via Quantum Motif Fields* (arXiv:2505.03335)](https://arxiv.org/abs/2505.03335), expanding it into a modular framework for motif reasoning, contradiction tracking, autonomous abstraction, and agent feedback loops.

 Key distinguishing features include: